 - Only install needed fonts.
 Fonts take up memory and each application has to keep track of all fonts.
 So if you don't use it, lose it!
 (Classic Mac OS) former Macintosh Operating Systems Guide William Bailey

-How many fonts is too many?
+How many fonts are too many?

 When you're unable to install more fonts or your fonts keep disappearing, you've probably reached the limit.
 A Macintosh running OS versions earlier than Mac OS 9 has a limit of 128 TrueType fonts or font suitcases in the Fonts Folder.
 With Mac OS 9 the maximum number of items is higher.
 These limits don't apply to PostScript or printer fonts or to Mac OS X.